 Freeskating

-Freeskating, commonly known as freestyle inline skating or urban skating, is a style of skating placed in between fitness skating and aggressive skating.
-This particular style is often performed in cities and urban environments.
-The skates feature hard boots to withstand impacts and high-cuffs for improved ankle support.
-Freeskates are often favored by both advanced riders and beginners approaching skating for the first time.
+Freeskating, often referred to as freestyle inline skating or urban skating, is positioned midway between fitness skating and aggressive skating.
+This particular skating style is typically executed in metropolitan and urban settings.
+The skates are designed with hard boots to endure impacts, and high cuffs to enhance ankle support.
+Both seasoned skaters and beginners trying skating are likely to prefer freeskates.

-These types of skates are among the most versatile inline skates available.
-Offer the same mobility and speed as recreational skates and can also be used for urban skating or slalom skating.
+These skates rank among the most adaptable inline skates accessible, offering the same agility and speed as recreational skates.
+They can be employed for urban skating or slalom skating.

 Urban skating